-Sending Messages
+Sending messages

-There are two ways to send messages: within an existing thread, or using quick send.
+Two ways to send messages: within an existing thread, or using quick send.

 Send a message in a thread you’ve already created or looked up:

-text: 'Thanks for your interest!
+content: 'Thanks for your interest!
 How can I help you today?'

 });